bharti147/productPage/README.md

 3. Open index.html in your browser to view the project.

 ## Live Demo
-  Check out the live demo here.
+  Check out the live demo here[https://ecommercestore-productpage.netlify.app/].

 ## Contact
   If you have any questions or feedback, feel free to contact me at [bhartisahani406@gmail.com].